Holistic Dancers

 The impacts can have a long-term effect on your health and wellbeing.

-The Female Athlete Triangle specifically addresses the correlations between low energy availability, bone health, and menstrual function.
+The Female Athlete Triad specifically addresses the correlations between low energy availability, bone health, and menstrual function.

 Female ballet dancers are at high risk of menstrual abnormalities.